Bringing Home A New Pet: What To Expect

 You have to get back to work or leave the house to run errands.
 You have kids or even other pets.

 Truth is, bringing home another companion will require an adjustment period.
-Fortunately, you can promote a smooth transition with a new pet and build a happy, successful relationship with just a bit of preparation and patience.
+Fortunately, you can promote a smooth transition when bringing a new pet home and build a happy, successful relationship with just a bit of preparation and patience.

 Before you bring home your new family member, make sure that you have all the supplies you’ll need.
 In addition to food and water (and food and water dishes), you’ll need a collar, identification tags and toys.
 For dogs, specifically, you’ll also need a leash and perhaps a harness.
-If you bring home a cat, you’ll need a litter box and litter.
+If you are bringing a new cat home, you’ll need a litter box and litter.

-Think about the other essentials too.
+Think about the other essentials when bringing a new pet home, too.
 Dogs feel safe in crates, especially when adapting to new places.
 Cats might want a secret hiding spot in which they can feel safe until they’re ready to explore the rest of your home.

 Ask the shelter or previous owners about the animal’s feeding schedule.
-You’ll make the transition easier if you stick to the same brand of food and feed your pet at the time that it expects.
+You’ll make the transition easier from shelter to your home, if you stick to the same brand of food and feed your pet at the time that it expects.

-Finally, set up an appointment with a veterinarian to examine the animal and get any necessary vaccinations (and be sure you have Spot Pet Insurance to help cover the cost of vet bills).
+Finally, set up an appointment with a veterinarian to examine the animal and get any necessary vaccinations (and be sure you have pet insurance to help cover the cost of vet bills).

 You won’t realize everything that your pet can get into – until you leave the house for the first time.